WILDERNESS GOLF, WESTERN ISLES, THE NEXT FRONTIER

 A decade ago the conventional wisdom seemed to be that ‘eco’ golf courses would be the next design development paradigm.
 At Faraway Fairways we were never quite so convinced.
 Sure, environmental considerations might drive some dedicated ‘projects’, Scotland’s Machrihanish Dunes is a shining example.
 It’s probably fair to suggest as well that conservation issues would be woven into the web of design influences, but let’s be honest, green politics and golf aren’t natural bedfellows.
 In the name of pushing boundaries therefore we’ve come to the conclusion that the next frontier will be what we’ve termed wilderness golf

 Machrihanish Dunes might have been unfairly assessed as an environmental project originally.
 It’s actually a very fine golf course in its own right, and is only now starting to get such recognition.
 Don’t overlook the fact it was designed by local architect David McLay Kidd as a labour of love.
 If you require some kind reassurance, then the knowledge that he also Bandon Dunes should suffice

 – Image by Kevin Murray

-Scotland is the only part of the UK that lay claim to having wilderness areas.
+Scotland is the only part of the UK that can lay claim to having wilderness areas, and hence capable of supporting a Wilderness golf offer.
 The western isles have remained relatively isolated and unspoiled for centuries.

 A well-washed coastline, next to no pollution, and pristine white sands.
 The Caribbean?
 No, it’s the western isles of Scotland. (won’t make any claims for the water temperature though) –